Landesmuseum Mainz

 Are there guided tours?

-The museum often offers guided tours; check the official website for the schedule and availability.
+Yes, the museum often offers guided tours.
+Check the official website for availability and scheduling.

 What’s the best time to visit?